Therapy

 Can my child still do activities?

-After getting used to the additional weight and awkwardness of the cast, your child should be able to everything that he/she was doing without the cast.
-In fact, we encourage your child to be as active as possible.
-Keep the cast from getting wet, and wear a sock over the front to keep the casts clean.
+After getting used to the additional weight and awkwardness of the cast, your child should be able to do everything that they were doing without the cast.
+In fact, we encourage children to be as active as possible.
+Keep the cast from getting wet, and wear a sock over the front to keep the cast clean.

 -